JST1703/scc/src/doc.md

 ##### errormaker

 Used for MC or YN questions.
-Generates a sequence of numbers and a checksum, where the checksum can be wrong.
+Changes a sequence depending on the question to solve.

 ##### nDigitComparer